qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

 * the actual number of the page to place the item on;
 * the reference point of the item;
-* the :guilabel:`X` and :guilabel:`Y` coordinate of the :guilabel:`Reference
+* the :guilabel:`X` and :guilabel:`Y` coordinates of the :guilabel:`Reference
   point` of the item on the chosen page.
-The ratio between these values can be locked in pressing the |lockedGray| button beside.
-Changing any value using the widget or the |select| :sup:`Select/Move item` tool will proportionally update the other one;
+The ratio between these values can be locked by clicking on the |lockedGray| button.
+Changes made to a value using the widget or the |select| :sup:`Select/Move item` tool will be reflected in both of them;
 * the :guilabel:`Width` and :guilabel:`Height` of the item bounding box.
-Like with coordinates, the ratio between width and height can be locked in and the item size updated proportionally with changes applied to any of them.
+As for coordinates, the ratio between width and height can be locked.

 .. index:: Rendering mode
 .. _layout_Rendering_Mode: